A little more than a week ago, I drew your attention to the superbly written essay,

 Although the value of Goldman’s shares could have been affected by the terms of the A.I.G. bailout, Mr. Jester was not required to publicly disclose his stock holdings because he was hired as an outside contractor, a job title at Treasury that allowed him to forgo disclosure rules applying to appointed officials.
 In late October 2008, he stopped overseeing A.I.G. after others were given that responsibility, according to Michele Davis, a spokeswoman for Mr. Jester.

 Alternative bailouts schemes were proposed by Morgan Stanley, Black Rock, and Ernst & Young, requiring the banks to make concessions.
-But let's face it, the US Treasury is a wholly-owned subsidiary of Goldman Sachs!
+But let's face it,

 One plan envisioned the government guaranteeing A.I.G.’s obligations in various ways, in much the same way the F.D.I.C. backs personal savings accounts at banks facing runs by customers.
 On Oct.
 15, Ms. Dahlgren wrote to Mr. Geithner that the Federal Reserve board in Washington had said the New York Fed should try to get Treasury to do a guarantee.
 “We think this is something we need to have in our back pockets,” she wrote.